WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 - If we wanted to change the number of items in our foodList, I'd need to create a new array, assign it to my variable, then repopulate all the values.

-- Like a value type variable or a string, once we declare them all we need to do is assign new values.
-Lets review how to accomplish array assignment.
+- Like a value type variable or a string, once we declare them, all we need to do is assign new values.
+Let's review how to accomplish array assignment.

 <div class="fragment">
 <pre><code class="language-C#" data-noescape>